 The reporting form can be accessed via desktop or mobile device.
 If you are unable to access the form for any reason, you can send incident information directly to the UAPD at ua.police@ua.edu.
-See the below screen shots of the form as a reference.
+A screenshot of the form is provided below for reference.